Yorkshire Puddings

 Tips and Guidance

 - Ensure your oil is hot before adding in your batter.
 It may be wise to heat your oven for an extra ten minutes after your oven says it's done preheating.
-The oil should sizzle slightly when you add it to your muffin pan.
+The oil should sizzle slightly when you add the batter to your muffin pan.

 - Do not add more or less oil than what's prescribed in the recipe.
 You may need to adjust if you use a different size pan.
 However, two tablespoons will get you the perfect rise without becoming greasy.